devlinb/react-native-simple-survey/README.md

   * ``getAnswers()`` on a ref to grab whatever answers have been given so far.
 * documented ``onBlur`` for auto-advance of text and numeric input components
 * Added type fields for parameters in readme.
+* You can now pass in any object for questionText, since you have to render it anyway, have fun!
 * Updated ExampleApp to bring it in line with new features.